zaksabeast/PokemonRNGGuides/guides/XY/XY Trainer ID, Secret ID, and TSV RNG Guide.md

+---
-# XY Trainer ID, Secret ID, and/or TSV RNG
+title: 'Trainer ID, Secret ID, and/or TSV RNG'

-_RNG for a specific Trainer ID, SID, or TSV_
+description: 'RNG for a specific Trainer ID, SID, or TSV'
+slug: 'pcalc-xy-tid'
+subCategory: 'Custom Firmware'
+---

 ## Requirements